SovereignCloudStack/website/_i18n/en/_posts/blog/2022-07-05-lean-scs-operator-coffee.md

 ## Open Operations @ Lean Coffee

-Since Kurt and I recently gave our [presention on open operations](https://www.youtube.com/watch?v=oGuUty7ufN8) at the open infra summit in berlin this subject came up and the scepticism towards public health dashboards with great details was discussed.
+Since Kurt and I recently presented our [view on open operations](https://www.youtube.com/watch?v=oGuUty7ufN8) at the open infra summit in Berlin this subject came up and the scepticism towards public health dashboards with great details was discussed.
 While great detail is helpful for the ones who understand the underlying technology these can also be a source for irritation for others.
-One idea that was discussed was that the [OpenStack Health Monitor](https://github.com/SovereignCloudStack/openstack-health-monitor) should feature a simple dashboard that abstracts some of the detail and signals via red/orange/green wether metrics are within a certain treshold.
+One idea that was discussed was that the [OpenStack Health Monitor](https://github.com/SovereignCloudStack/openstack-health-monitor) should feature a simple dashboard that abstracts some of the detail and signals via red/orange/green whether metrics are within a certain threshold.

 ## Next Lean SCS Operator Coffee?